Composition Library Help

 A Note on Terminology

-The change ringing terms used in this documentation are those specified in the Central Council's Framework for Method Ringing, and many of them are common parlance within the Exercise.
+The change ringing terms used in this documentation are those specified in the Central Council's Framework for Method Ringing, and reflect the definitions given there.
 It is assumed for the purposes of using the Help that you are familiar with at least some of this language.